transposit-connectors/athena_cloudtrail_slack/README.md

 ## Before you start

-You'll need a free Transposit account and a free [ipstack](https://ipstack.com/) account.
+You'll need a free Transposit account and a free [ipstack](https://ipstack.com/) account for determining the physical location of an IP address.
 You'll also need the ability to install an application on Slack.

+## AWS setup

-You'll also need an AWS account.
-You'll need to create an S3 bucket and enable CloudTrail to write to that bucket.
-You'll need to create an IAM user with the following permissions:
+You'll need an AWS account.

+  * Create an S3 bucket
+  * Enable CloudTrail to write to that bucket.
+  * You'll need to create an IAM user with the following permissions:
     * `AmazonS3FullAccess`
     * `AmazonAthenaFullAccess`

 ## Slack setup